-Neuromodulation: The ability of these low-intensity current to entrain oscillations and neurons makes tACS a potential powerful neuromodulatory tool.
+Neuromodulation: The ability of a low-intensity current to entrain oscillations and neurons makes tACS a potential powerful neuromodulatory tool.
 Researchers and clinicians hypothesize that tACS provides unique capabilities to alter the brain and behavior.
-Selecting the frequency and intensity of stimulation, as well as electrode locations, is thus fundamental to determine outcome.
+Selecting the frequency and intensity of stimulation, as well as electrode locations, is fundamental in determining the outcome.
 The Soterix Medical 1x1 tACS allows precise reproduction of all established tACS protocols, as well as the flexibility to explore new dose paradigms.

 Tolerability of tACS: Proper protocols, accessories, and equipment are required for reproducible and tolerated transcranial electrical stimulation.
-Soterix Medical optimizes systems for each techniques (“In Advanced Neuromodulation One Size Does Not Fit All”) and tACS requires special consideration.
-Published human trials with tACS indicate the technique is well tolerated when professional standards and equipment is used.
+Soterix Medical optimizes systems for each technique (“In Advanced Neuromodulation One Size Does Not Fit All”) and tACS requires special consideration.
+Published human trials with tACS indicate that the technique is well tolerated when professional standards and equipment is used.
 This includes stimulators that provide precise output, even under load variation, and moreover, are engineered to prevent transient under non-ideal conditions, such as sudden changes in impedance (e.g. do to subject movement).
-All this technology is automatic with the Soterix Medical 1x1 tACS allowing you to focus on the subject, not on the device.
+All this technology is automatic with the Soterix Medical 1x1 tACS, allowing you to focus on the subject, not on the device.
 Adverse events associated with tACS include redness (erythema) under and around electrodes, tingling of the scalp during stimulation, and in some cases phosphene (a phenomenon characterized by the experience of seeing light without light actually entering the eye.)
-The first two are controlled through used of quality single-use electrodes such as the Soterix Medical EasyPads.
-Posphense are not hazardous and in most cases of retinal origin during tACS - this means that can be minimized by using montages that limit current flow across the eyes.
+The first two are controlled through use of quality single-use electrodes, such as the Soterix Medical EasyPads.
+Phosphines are not hazardous and in most cases are of retinal origin during tACS - this means that they can be minimized by using montages that limit current flow across the eyes.
 Simulation software can be used for this purpose including Soterix Medical Neurotargeting.